 However, there’s one thing that isn’t readily available online: sport, including UFC, the Premier League, and the NBA.

 The great thing about this deal from BT is that you get all the sport you need (plus every Freeview channel), without having to pay for a heap of cable stations you’re never gonna watch.
-It comes with 36Mbps broadband too, which is plenty of speed for small families.
+It comes with 36Mbps broadband too, which is plenty of speed for most families.

 Best Broadband and Phone Deals

 John Lewis has a pretty simple approach to broadband.
 You simply pick one of three speeds, choose a call package (if you want one) and checkout – no freebies/gimmicks.
 Line rental is always included, there are no activation fees, and every plan comes with a 12-month contract.

 Their mid-level broadband package offers 36Mbps down, but it also comes with included calls to UK landlines in the evening (7pm-7am) and anytime at the weekend.
 However, you’ll be charged if the call lasts for over 60 minutes.